Berkeley Today Stories

 Two Berkeley veteran students are featured during a segment of “Military Makeover,” a reality series on Lifetime TV in which the homes of military families are remodeled with the help of decorators, designers, and other home renovation experts.
 The show is hosted by “The Gunny,” the late R. Lee Ermey, the retired United States Marine Corps Staff Sergeant who is well known for his work in film and television.
 The episode is dedicated to his memory.

-Grovert Fuentes, who served six years in the U.S. Air Force, became well known as a combat photographer during his service.
+Grovert Fuentes, a veteran with six years of military service, became well known as a combat photographer during his service.
 While stationed in Afghanistan, his unit was attacked and he sustained injuries that made it impossible to continue with his passion for photography.
 After his discharge, he knew he needed to prepare for a new career.
 Searching for a military-friendly college, he discovered Berkeley.
 He was attracted to support services offered for veterans and the flexibility that Berkeley offered—he took classes at night while working during the day.
 He was also pleased with the diversity of Berkeley’s student body.
 At age 24, he feared being the “old guy” in class, but found students of all ages and from all backgrounds.
 The experience helped him expand his perspectives.